newrelic/newrelic-java-agent/instrumentation/spring-ai-client-chat-1.0.0/README.md

 ### Metrics

-When in an active transaction a named span/segment for each LLM embedding and chat completion call is created using the following format:
+When in an active transaction a named span/segment for each chat completion call is created using the following format:

 `Llm/{operation_type}/{vendor_name}/{function_name}`

-* `operation_type`: `completion` or `embedding`
+* `operation_type`: `completion`
 * `vendor_name`: Name of LLM vendor (ex: `SpringAI`)
 * `function_name`: Name of instrumented function (ex: `call`, `stream`)